drakkan/sftpgo/docs/eventmanager.md

 - `Folder quota reset`.
 The quota used by virtual folders will be updated based on current usage.
 - `Transfer quota reset`.
 The transfer quota values will be reset to `0`.
 - `Data retention check`.
 You can define per-folder retention policies.
+- `Filesystem`.
+For these actions, the required permissions are automatically granted.
+This is the same as executing the actions from an SFTP client and the same restrictions applies.
+Supported actions:
+  - `Rename`.
+You can rename one or more files or directories.
+  - `Delete`.
+You can delete one or more files and directories.
+  - `Create directories`.
+You can create one or more directories including sub-directories.

 The following placeholders are supported: